How to use the command 'uuencode' (with examples)

 Explanation:

-• path/to/input_file: Specifies the path of the file that needs to be encoded.
+• path/to/input_file: Specifies the binary file’s location that needs encoding.

 Example output: